sendgrid/sendgrid-php/README.md

 #### getHeaders ####

-Returns the headers of the response as a [Guzzle\Http\Message\Header\HeaderCollection object](http://api.guzzlephp.org/class-Guzzle.Http.Message.Header.HeaderCollection.html).
+Returns the headers of the response as a array.
+Keys are the response identifiers such as "Authorization"

 #### getRawBody ####